A college degree is often touted as the key to success, but it’s refreshing to know that lucrative careers are still attainable without one.

 Annual Mean Wage: $111,870

 These managers oversee the allocation and shipment of goods in an organization.
-While a degree can be helpful, significant work experience in logistics and supply chain management, along with certifications such as Certified Supply Chain Professional (CSCP), can lead to these roles.
+While a college degree can be helpful, significant work experience in logistics and supply chain management, along with certifications such as Certified Supply Chain Professional (CSCP), can lead to these roles.

 4. First-Line Supervisors of Police and Detectives